Your First Day

 Can be found in the Royal Pavilion garden, at the heart of the city’s cultural quarter.
 It has a lot of different collections which tell stories about the city and the world we live in.

 Walk around The Lanes

-The Lanes are a collection of narrow lanes in Brighton famous for their independent shops, boutique and antique shops, a shopper’s paradise.
+The Lanes are a collection of narrow lanes in Brighton which are famous for their independent shops, boutiques and antique shops – a shopper’s paradise.

 Interesting Places and Attractions

 The UK is a well-connected country with regular trains going to every city, town, and most villages across the nation.
 Here are some ideas for exploring:

 Edinburgh – travel time from Brighton: 6 hours

 Edinburgh is the capital city of Scotland and home to Scottish culture.
 Famous sights include Edinburgh Castle and Arthur’s Seat.

 Cardiff – travel time from Brighton: 4 hours